NUbots/NUbots/module/motion/HeadController/README.md

 Takes a HeadCommand message:

-- If command requests smoothing (`command->smooth = true`), then the goal angle emitted to is smoothed using exponential filter
+- If command requests smoothing (`command->smooth = true`), then the goal angle emitted to is smoothed using exponential filter, tunable using `smoothing_factor`
 - If command request is in world space (`command->goalRobotSpace = false`) the goal angle is converted from world space to robot space

 The final goal angle is clamped based on the maximum/minium pitch and yaw of the head servos before being sent to servo controller